gtrunz/wa_vehicle_reg_dashapp/README.md

 # Washington Vehicle Registration Dashboard - Local

 This repository contains the code used to process the data and launch the Washington Vehicle Registration Dashboard on a local machine from Jupyter.

+# Viewing the Dashboard Online

+The dash_code.ipynb file was modified slightly to publish the app online.
+The app is available at: https://gtrunz.pythonanywhere.com/ .
+It was developed primarily for laptop and desktop use and is not optimized for smartphones or other devices.

 # Code/Packages Used